HsuHoward/n_back_task/README.md

+# N-Back Task
 This project is an n-back task which is a psychological task for assessing memory ability.
+This project mainly built with Psychopy.